-17. Preparing for adulthood
+17. Preparation for adulthood

 - 17.1.
-Ryhope Infant School Academy will ensure that it meets its duty to secure independent, impartial careers guidance for pupils aged 8-13, including: - 17.1.1.1.
-Helping pupils and their families prepare for the change in legal status once a young person is over compulsory school age. - 17.1.1.2.
+Ryhope Infant School Academy recognises that PfA starts at the earliest stage in life, from making choices feeding yourself and communicating your wants and needs.
+Our curriculum is shaped around the needs of the child regardless of their SEND need or disability.
+PfA outcomes 0-25 within the SEND Range document are considered for all children with a SEND need - 17.1.1.1 Helping pupils and their families prepare for the change in legal status once a young person is over compulsory school age. - 17.1.1.2.
 Helping pupils and parents understand and explore how the support they will receive in school will change as they move into different settings, and what support they are likely to need to achieve their ambitions. - 17.1.1.3.
 Securing access to independent face-to-face support for pupils with SEN or disabilities to make successful transitions.